LordGolias/antistasi/README.md

 * Menus were remade from scratch to better accommodate more buttons and other layouts.
 * Locations backend was rewritten from scratch.
 * Missions backend was rewritten from scratch.
+* Spawning is distributed between the server and clients

 The code was greatly simplified, cleaned, and reduced for DRY (e.g. for every 1 line added, 2 lines were deleted, I have +4 years experience as professional programmer).